 August 19, 2017

-"Flan is one of the most common and popular dessert dishes in the Latin world and made thoughout Central/South America and the Caribbean, it also happens to be a favorite of mine.
-Almost every nation - European countries influenced by Spain and France cuisine and other countries; both in the 3rd world and Western world make flan.
+"Flan is one of the most common and popular dessert dishes in the Latin world and made throughout the Caribbean and Central/South America, it also happens to be a favorite of mine.
+Almost every nation - European countries influenced by Spain and France cuisine and other countries; both in the 3rd world and the Western world make flan.
 During the Holidays and social events, someone always brings flan to my family setting.
 Here in this recipe, a tropical influence of coconut dominates to suit those Latin tastes."